zmcj1/BoxheadConsoleGameEngine/README.md

 todo

-## History: About why I develop this repo?
+## History: About why I develop this repository?

-By chance, I used Windows Console as my 2D renderer in a console(text-based) game gamejam in January 2018.
+By chance, I used Windows Console as my 2D renderer in a console game(text-based) gamejam in January 2018.

 In These years I have studied Unity, UE4.
 I master C# and know well C/C++.
 I always come back to are C/C++, Windows Console.